markfinger/js-host/README.md

 };
 ```

-Config objects may possess the following attributes:
+Config objects may possess the following properties:

 `functions`: a key/value object with names -> functions.